erkandem/swagccg-py2py/README.md

  - most of the swagger details are not parsed
  - models and mapping is omitted (``marshmallow``)
  - little to none ``HTTP status codes`` parsing
- - assumes knowledge on HTTP HEADER, BODY, METHOD
+ - assumes knowledge on HTTP
- - pass ``pass_through=True``  as parameter to receive the response object untouched

 ## recommended  reading
 Mark Masse, REST API Design Rulebook - Designing Consistent RESTful Web Service Interfaces